Nicolas Léonard Sadi Carnot: Carnot cycle

-As Carnot explained, such a cycle constitutes the most efficient heat engine possible (given the temperatures of the two reservoirs), not only because of the (trivial) absence of friction, heat leakage, or other incidental wasteful processes: The main reason is that it involves no conduction of heat between parts of the engine at different temperatures.
+As Carnot explained, such a cycle constitutes the most efficient heat engine possible (given the temperatures of the two reservoirs).
+This is partly because of the (trivial) absence of friction, heat leakage, or other incidental wasteful processes, but mainly because it involves no conduction of heat between parts of the engine at different temperatures.
 Carnot understood that the conduction of heat between bodies at different temperatures is a wasteful and irreversible process, which must be minimized if the heat engine is to achieve its maximum efficiency.

 Carnot cycle in a pressure vs. volume diagram.
 This graphical representation of Carnot's cycle was introduced by Émile Clapeyron in 1834.

 Because Carnot's cycle is reversible, it can also be used as a refrigerator: if an external agent supplies the needed mechanical work to move the piston, the sequence of transformations of the gas will absorb heat from the colder reservoir and reject it into the hotter reservoir.
 Carnot argued that no engine operating between reservoirs at two given temperatures could deliver more work than his reversible cycle.
 Otherwise, the more efficient engine could run Carnot's cycle in reverse as a refrigerator, thus returning all of the "caloric" from the colder back to the hotter reservoir, with some positive amount of work left over to perform a further useful task.
 Carnot assumed that such a process, in which no net "caloric" was consumed while positive work could be done forever, would be a perpetual motion and therefore forbidden by the laws of physics.